Meet 2023 Kathy Pace Scholarship Winners - Kade Mertins and Yogi Dalge

 Yogi: I'm so grateful for this opportunity.
 It's very important for my academic journey and so I'm so grateful for this and it's inspiring me to continue to make a great impact to the community around me and to continue to be involved in my community so I can actually pay it forward.
 But from the bottom of my heart I'm so grateful and appreciative of your belief in me, and that's gonna go a long ways for me.

 We look forward to seeing Kade and Yogi innovate and revolutionize the future of technology.
 But for now, we wish them continued success in their educational endeavors.
 If you or someone you know would be interested in the Kathy Pace scholarship program, keep any eye out for next year's scholarship window.
 You can visit the Kathy Pace Scholarship webpage for more information on how to apply next year!

 About Centre Technologies

-As a local IT services company, Centre Technologies unites Texas hospitality with award winning expertise.
+As a local IT services company, Centre Technologies unites Texas and Oklahoma hospitality with award winning expertise.
 Businesses trust Centre to eliminate IT headaches by being a champion for their vision and goals.
 We are a managed, Cloud, and Cybersecurity Services provider known for delivering enterprise experience and personalized service with a local touch.
 Committed to customer satisfaction, we make sure that whatever the task, we do it right.